Nonparametric Link Prediction in Large Scale Dynamic Networks: Abstract

 \section{Abstract}

-We propose a non-parametric link prediction algorithm for a sequence of graph snapshots over time.
-The model predicts links based on the features of its endpoints, as well as those of the {\em local neighborhood} around the endpoints.
-This allows for different {\em types} of neighborhoods in a graph, each with its own dynamics (e.g, growing or shrinking communities).
-We prove the consistency of our estimator, and give a fast implementation based on locality-sensitive hashing.
-Experiments with simulated as well as three real-world dynamic graphs show that we outperform the state of the art, especially when sharp fluctuations or non-linearities are present in the graph sequence.
+We propose a nonparametric approach to link prediction in large-scale dynamic networks.
+Our model uses graph-based features of pairs of nodes as well as those of their \emph{local neighborhoods} to predict whether those nodes will be linked at each time step.
+The model allows for different types of evolution in different parts of the graph (e.g, growing or shrinking communities).
+We focus on large-scale graphs and present an implementation of our model that makes use of locality-sensitive hashing to allow it to be scaled to large problems.
+Experiments with simulated data as well as five real-world dynamic graphs show that we outperform the state of the art, especially when sharp fluctuations or nonlinearities are present.
+We also establish theoretical properties of our estimator, in particular consistency and weak convergence, the latter making use of an elaboration of Stein's method for dependency graphs.